Equinix throws US$84m at new Melbourne data centre

-Global data centre colocation giant Equinix has announced another new data centre for 2019.
+Global data center colocation giant Equinix has announced another new data center for 2019.

-Equinix first entered the Melbourne market in 2015 with its original data centre (ME1) now maintaining more than 200 customers across a number of industries.
+Equinix first entered the Melbourne market in 2015 with its original data center (ME1) now maintaining more than 200 customers across a number of industries.

 ME2 will host a colocation space of more than 2,730 square metres at the completion of phase 1 and more than 8,190 square metres when fully built.